RailsBridge-CapeTown/presentations/welcome.md

 ## Diversity in Cape Town tech
 ## Programming skills: useful, empowering, fun

-^ Especially on the web
+^ People making the software should reflect the people using it Especially on the web

 ---